jeeberhardt/visualize/README.md

 ## How-To

 1 .
-First, you need to start Bokeh and PyMOL
+First, you need to start Bokeh and PyMOL.
 ```bash
 python run_servers.py #(Yep, that's all)
 ```